JoshuaCHC/unihelp/README.md

 ## What we are teaching
-Our team created a webpage aimed at UWA students, to educate them about university health and safety, providing handy tips, tricks, and resources to develop their skills when it comes to staying safe and healthy during semester.
+Our team created a webpage aimed at UWA students, to educate them about university health and safety, providing handy tips, tricks, and resources to develop their skills when it comes to staying safe and healthy during the semester.

 ## What the Uni-Safe webpage involves and how to navigate it